-10 There are operations that would inevitably incur in down time (e.g. VM scale up/down), although some of these issues can be leveraged at the application level (e.g. using load balancers, replicas, etc.).
+&lt;sup>16 There are operations that would inevitably incur in down time (e.g. VM scale up/down), although some of these issues can be leveraged at the application level (e.g. using load balancers, replicas, etc.).

-11 It is also possible for authorized components to reach the VIM APIs for a greater set of operations, nevertheless, these should be carefully specified and managed in order to avoid security risks (e.g. misconfiguration of VIM, mismanagement of resources, etc.).
+&lt;sup>17 It is also possible for authorized components to reach the VIM APIs for a greater set of operations, nevertheless, these should be carefully specified and managed in order to avoid security risks (e.g. misconfiguration of VIM, mismanagement of resources, etc.).

-6 CONCLUSIONS AND OPEN ISSUES
+6 CONCLUSIONS